 - Required trainings are provided

 Community Integrated Skill Building is a year-round program that assists clients in maintaining and increasing their independence and economic self-sufficiency.
 This program helps clients develop vocational, safety, leisure, relationship, and leadership skills by working from the goals in their Person-Centered Plan.
 Skill Building Mentors facilitate this program and work directly with clients.
-Candidates should be working on or have completed an Associate’s or Bachelor’s degree in the human services field.
 Full-time, part-time, and on-call positions are available.

 The Community Living Support program encourages self-sufficiency and independence through community inclusion and participation.
 CLS Mentors work in the individual’s home and/or community settings to help with assisting, reminding, observing, guiding, and/or training in a wide variety of essential activities.
-Candidates should be working on or have completed an Associate’s or Bachelor’s degree in the human services field.
 Full-time, part-time, and on-call positions are available.

 The Supported Employment program aims to help individuals with disabilities find gainful employment in the community.
 Through assistance with vocational experiences, interviewing techniques, and social workplace skills, mentors empower clients to increase their independence and economic self-sufficiency.